bunkerity/bunkerweb/docs/troubleshooting.md

 === "Docker autoconf"

     !!! tip "List containers"
-    	To list the running containers you can use the following command :
+    	To list the running containers, you can use the following command :
     	```shell
     	docker ps
     	```